satoshipay/api/source/index.html.md

   - api
   - html
   - http
+  - reference

 search: true
 ---

 # Introduction

 Welcome to the [SatoshiPay](https://satoshipay.io/) API!
-You can use this API to make digital goods like articles, images, video/audio and downloadable files available for purchase using the SatoshiPay [widget](#sun-of-satoshi).
+You can use this API to make digital goods like articles, images, videos and downloadable files available for purchase using the SatoshiPay [widget](#sun-of-satoshi).
 This documentation covers:

 * [Digital Goods API](#digital-goods-api) - Register and manage digital goods with SatoshiPay
 * [HTML Tags](#html-tags) - How to embed digital goods into your website
 * [HTTP Endpoints](#http-endpoints) - How to deliver paid digital goods to your users
+* [Reference](#reference) - Complete list of supported content types

 ## SatoshiPay and You